LucasCarter-8/LucasCarter-8/README.md

 --> Lucas Carter - Portfolio

 My name is Lucas Carter.
-I am a Computer Games Development Graduate from Manchester Metropolitan University studying
+I am a Computer Games Development Graduate from Manchester Metropolitan University.

 I have developed a strong understanding of programming languages such as C#, C++ and Java as well as additional experience in JavaScript and Lua.
 My coursework on databases has provided me with a great foundation in SQL and database design and I have become proficient with the Unity Game Engine.
 I have also had hands-on experience working in a team to design and create games and other software as part of my course.